fb pixel

 Main residence

-Your main residence is defined where you spend most of your time in.
+Your main residence is defined by where you spend most of your time in.
 This place is the center of all your personal and economic interests, such as your work and your home.
 If you want to keep your residence permit, it is important that your main residence is and remains in the Netherlands.
 This also applies if you are staying in another country.

 If you have lived and worked in the Netherlands, then it is your main residence.
 Do you want to keep it that way?
 Prevent actions that make the Netherlands no longer your main residence, for example: